^

 • empyema of the pleura;

-• suppurative inflammation of abdominal organs;
+• purulent inflammation of the abdominal organs;

 • erosive balanitis and balanoposthitis;